Department of Energy fixed atmospheric measurement site (ARM) on Graciosa Island (Azores)

 Oceanic Observatory of Madeira

-Rui Caldeira (Oceanic Observatory of Madeira), Julie Pullen (Stevens Institute of Technology), David Gochis (NCAR), Nadia Pinardi & Giorgia Verri (Euro-Mediterranean Center on Climate Change), Sue Chen & Teddy Holt (Naval Research Laboratory)
+Rui Caldeira (host, Oceanic Observatory of Madeira), Julie Pullen (Stevens Institute of Technology), David Gochis (NCAR), Nadia Pinardi & Giorgia Verri (Euro-Mediterranean Center on Climate Change), Sue Chen & Teddy Holt (Naval Research Laboratory)

 Workshop on Earth System Processes in the North Atlantic